 But, this post is actually going to be about mind-altering substances!
 I did not start tripping as a teen, as many people did.
-I was already openly weird and drugs and felt that their involvement was unnecessary.
+I was already openly weird about drugs and felt that their involvement was unnecessary.
 It irked me how drugs absolved my friends of the outrageous things they’d say and do while under the influence.

 HOW IS THIS NOT CHEATING?